IS4Code/SharpUtils/README.md

 ### COM
 Some interfaces and marshallers that make working with COM easier.
 The types in this namespace include mainly Shell32 COM types, *IDispatch* and *IStream* wrappers.

-### Coroutines
-Concept of Lua-like coroutines.

-### Globalization
-Methods to work with application languages.

 ### Interop
 Lots of tools to help with C interop and P/Invoke.
 Worth seeing.
 Many of the classes in this namespace work with varargs method, raw pointers and typed references.
 The most interesting types in this namespace is *FarPtr* - a struct generalizing the concept of pointers, but between processes or even computers (based on remoting).